f-commerce statistics roundup: Facebook commerce by the numbers

 - 15% to 100%: Increase in the number of reviews and other user-generated content generated when using Facebook social sign-on

-7. Seventh, industry adoption of f-commerce is accelerating
+7. Industry adoption of f-commerce is accelerating

-- 50%+: proportion of the global top 100 websites have integrated with Facebook using it’s social plugins
+- 50%+: the proportion of the global top 100 websites have integrated with Facebook using it’s social plugins

 - 50,000+: Number of websites that integrated Facebook social plugins (incl.
 ‘Like’) in the week they launched